subquery/documentation/docs/quickstart/quickstart_chains/arbitrum.md

 Mapping functions define how chain data is transformed into the optimised GraphQL entities that we previously defined in the `schema.graphql` file.

-Follow these steps to add a mapping function:

 Navigate to the default mapping function in the `src/mappings` directory.
 You will be able to see three exported functions: `handleBlock`, `handleLog`, and `handleTransaction`.
-Replace these functions with the following code (**note the additional imports**):
+Replace these functions with the following code:

 ```ts
 async function checkGetUser(userID: string): Promise<User> {